-- Tips (suggested amount US$70 per week for staff only); Leader’s tip at your discretion
+- Tips (suggested amount US$75 per week for staff only); Leader’s tip at your discretion

-- Items of a personal nature, e.g., alcoholic drinks, bottled beverages, laundry, souvenir, etc.
+- Items of a personal nature, e.g., alcoholic drinks, bottled beverages, laundry, souvenirs, etc.

-Most of our clients, from 3 years old to some in their 70s have done and completed their treks with almost no exercise or training.
+Most of our clients have completed their treks from 3 years old to some in their 70s with almost no exercise or training.

 Do you offer hotel/airport pick-up?

 We offer hotel and airport pick-up.
-As you continue with your booking there will be an option to input flight details or hotel name.
+As you continue with your booking, there will be an option to input flight details or hotel names.

 Do I need a Visa?

-A visa for Nepal can be acquired on arrival at the Tribhuvan International Airport, Kathmandu and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border and Kerung on the Nepal-China border.
+A visa for Nepal can be acquired on arrival at the Tribhuvan International Airport, Kathmandu, and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border, and Kerung on the Nepal-China border.

-Outside of Nepal, A visa can also be obtained at the nearest Nepal Embassy or Diplomatic Mission.
+A visa can also be obtained outside of Nepal at the nearest Nepal Embassy or Diplomatic Mission.

-For more information go to the Department of Immigration, Kalikasthan, Kathmandu.
+For more information, visit the Department of Immigration, Kalikasthan, Kathmandu.

 What should I bring on a Trek?

-Being properly equipped is one of the keys to a successful trek.
+Being adequately equipped is one of the keys to a successful trek.
 For information to help you select the best type of clothing and equipment for your trip, please see our Clothing and Equipment Guide.

-Also, see our Links page for details of specialist retailers who will be able to offer further advice and assistance with purchasing new clothing or equipment.
+Also, see our Links page for details of specialist retailers who will offer further advice and assistance with purchasing new clothing or equipment.